 Passover doesn’t usually get the same decorating attention as Hannukah.
-Between the seder plate and the Hagaddahs, the table’s usually pretty full.
-But don’t overlook the opportunity to make a special Passover-themed vase with your child.
-Not only will it showcase spring’s freshest flowers and give you one more opportunity to talk about eating unleavened bread, it will give your children an opportunity to be part of this unique holiday.
+Between the seder plate and the Hagaddahs, the table is usually pretty full.
+But don't let that stop you from making a special Passover-themed vase with your child.
+Not only will it showcase spring’s freshest flowers and give you one more opportunity to talk about eating unleavened bread, it will give your child an opportunity to be part of this unique holiday.

 What You Need: